 And what about after you have the baby?
 You can also include breast pumps and supplies in medical expenses.

 A wig can also be tax deductible as a medical expense.
 If your physician recommends the wig after you experienced hair loss due to a medical condition, the cost of the wig could be categorized as a deductible medical expense.

-Many filers forget to include state sales and income taxes paid as deductions.
+Many filers forget to include state and local general sales tax paid as deductions.
 Tallying up all the tax you’ve paid on personal and household items can really add up to savings.
 However, keep in mind that if you choose to deduct state and local general sales tax, you won’t be able to deduct state and local income taxes and vice versa.

 Student Loan Interest